 - Made from polyvinyl chloride

 Glove sizes vary by manufacturer and glove type.
 You should always make sure your glove is a good fit and comfortable to work in.
 It is best to consult the manufacturer prior to purchasing.
-Often times, the manufacturer will have a size chart available on their website.
+Often, the manufacturer will have a size chart available on their website.

 That said, manufacturers have made advancements to improve the fit and feel of vinyl gloves, which has allowed multiple generations of them to exist in the market.
 For example, 3G vinyl (a patented third-generation stretch vinyl) is the most advanced to date.